sayan1729/sayan1729/README.md

 ![](https://komarev.com/ghpvc/?username=CarlMariaMikage&color=blueviolet&style=for-the-badge)

 # 💫 About Me:
-Hi, I am a C++ programmer interested in computer graphics, scientific computing and quantitative finance.
 Currently an undergraduate student majoring in mathematics and minoring in statistics and computer science.
-Currently exploring opensource and learning about networks, hardware and advanced C++.
+I am a C++ programmer interested in computer graphics and quantitative finance.
+Exploring opensource and learning about networks, hardware and advanced C++.
 Would love to collaborate on building something awesome!

 ## 🌐 Socials:
  [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in)